craigmckeachie/handsonreact.com/docs/08-State.md

 ReactDOM.render(<Counter initialCount={0} />, document.getElementById('root'));
 ```

-The ”Increment” and ”Decrement” buttons use the functional form, because the updated value is based on the previous value.
-But the “Reset” button uses the normal form, because it always sets the count back to the initial value.

-If your update function returns the exact same value as the current state, the subsequent rerender will be skipped completely.
+The ”Increment” and ”Increment Function Update” buttons use the two different forms of updating state.
+This is not an issue until you set state repeatedly.
+The issue arises because React does state updates asyncronously and can batch them to improve rendering performance.

+### How to be sure a setState call has completed?

+Use a `useEffect` hook with a dependency on the the state variable that is changing.
+We will learn about `useEffect` in the next chapter.

 ## State in Class Components